 - Make personal introductions of vendors- Event ambassadors can make a vendor’s day by making direct introductions in a virtual event.
 Give it a try.

 - Provide emcee opportunities- Providing a visible presence throughout a conference is worth more than any GOLD BOOTH you can offer.
 Your vendors may have an outstanding emcee ready to support your event- seek them out!

-- Provide session introduction spots- Interspersing vendor introductions throughout your event content is a wonderful way for vendors to see an event as a success.
+- Provide session introduction spots- Interspersing vendor introductions throughout your event content is a beautiful way for vendors to see an event as a success.

-- Offer verbal mentions – Keep up the mentions during award ceremonies, introductions, instructional times and during breaks!
+- Offer verbal mentions – Keep up the comments during award ceremonies, introductions, instructional times and during breaks!

 - Reward participants for engagement- Selling vendor booths?
 Reward event attendees that visit them with BIG prizes!

-- Integrate 5-second cisual and or audio ads throughout your session- consider video overlays during an event- a lower third commercial during content is hard to beat.
+- Integrate 5-second visual and or audio ads throughout your session- consider video overlays during an event- a lower third commercial during content is hard to beat.